lukechn99/github-quickstart/software_eng/08_architectural_design.md

 For a web application, the three components are used under a browser.
 The browser gives input to the controller and receives output from the view.
 Pros:
 Cons:

+### Layered Architecture Pattern
+Layered architecture is used to model the interfacing of sub-systems.
+This means entire layers can be replaced as long as the interface is followed.
+Layers consist of functionality that are interrelated.
+One good use is when you are building new services on top of what you already have.
+For example, you can have the UI layer, UI management authemtication and authorization, core business logic, and then syste, support (OS, databases).
+Certain things like login and role checking can be grouped together in one layer, similarly, data import/export and report generation can be on one layer.

+### Repository Architecture
+The system is split into subsystems.
+Subsystems have their own databases. componenets only interact through the repository.
+Used when a system has large volumns of information that need to be stored for a long time or a highly data-driven system.
+Components are independent which is good for adding or removing components.
+However, the repository becomes a single point of failure.
+For an IDE, the components are different code editors that all function off of a project repository.

+### Client-Server Architecture
+A distributed system model which shows how data and processing is distributed across a range of components.
+Clients call for services through a network.
+Some of the first examples of this were when independent computers wanted to make a print and accessed the printer through the network.
+Prints would queue.
+The main point of a server is that the server's service does not have to be implemented on every machine, instead it only has to be in one place(the printer) and individual computers without that ability can just use the printer.

+### Pipe and Filter Architecture
+Not good for interactive systems because it is very sequential manner.
+As such, it is designed for processing data.
+For this architecture, the data format must be agreed upon

+### Application Architectures
+These are designed to meet an organizational need.
+Applications can often share the same architecutre and just configure it to meet specific requirements.
+Mostly it is a design checklist.
+Different types of applications will have diffferent architectures.
+Some examples include data processing applications, transaction processing applications, event processing systesms, and language processing systems.

+### Information Systems Architecure
+Transaction based system with interactions that typically involve the database.
+It is also often layered.